Particular/docs.particular.net/nservicebus/handlers/handler-ordering-by-interface.md

 ---
 title: Handler Ordering
-summary: Using interfaces to control the order in which Handlers are executed
+summary: Using interfaces to control the order in which handlers are executed
-reviewed: 2017-07-20
+reviewed: 2018-07-05
 component: HandlerOrdering
 related:
  - samples/handler-ordering-by-interface
 ---

-This extension allows a more expressive way to [Order Handlers](/nservicebus/handlers/handler-ordering.md).
+This extension allows a more expressive way to [order handlers](/nservicebus/handlers/handler-ordering.md).

 HandlerOrdering allows the dependency between handlers to be expressed via interfaces and the resulting order is derived at runtime.

-## Configuring to use HandlerOrdering
+## Configuring with HandlerOrdering

 snippet: Usage